Security of AI Agents: Threat model

 \section{Threat model}

-We assume the AI agent is unimodal, where the input to the AI agent is text-only.
+We assume the AI agent is text-only for input and output.
 We assume that the server that runs the AI agent is secure.
 Users can only access the server via the API provided by the AI agent.
 The programs that the AI agent runs have no undefined behavior, such as buffer overflow that allows remote code execution.
-We assume the AI agent has access to one or multiple tools, and will execute the tools solely based on the actions generated by the LLM.
+We assume the AI agent has access to one or multiple tools, and will execute the tools solely based on the LLM-generated actions.

-\paragraph{Adversary's capabilities} In our threat model, we assume the attackers are users of the agent and have the knowledge to attack a machine learning model.
-The attackers can perform adversarial examples/prompts, data poisoning, and network-based attacks on the AI agent using the provided interface.
-To be more precise, we assume the adversary will not directly attack the backbone tools and system of the AI agent.
-We assume the adversary can break the prompt guarding and alignment of the backbone LLM through interaction.

-\paragraph{Difference between LLM and AI agent security} The threats for language models and AI agents are different.
-AI agents have different threats compared to language models.
-For generative models, one of the largest threats is jailbreaking, which aims to break the alignment of the model.
-After the pre-training stage, generative models usually experience alignment fine-tuning, including reinforcement learning from human feedback (RLHF)~\cite{askell2021general,bai2022training} and red-teaming~\cite{perez2022red}, to improve the safety of the AI-generated content.
-However, rather than causing vulnerabilities in real-world computing systems, these issues are focused on the alignment between the model and human values, including ethics, offensive language, and politics.
-In contrast, since AI agents use LLMs to generate actions and have access to tools, they can be threats to real computing systems, applications, and resources, thereby introducing dangers to confidentiality, integrity, and availability in novel domains.
-In this paper, we focus on the potential threats caused by AI agents.